xuankimtran/docs-1/pages/katalon-studio/docs/cucumber-test-hooks.md

 This guide shows you how to create and use Cucumber hooks in Katalon Studio.

+> You can download the sample project here on our Github repository: [Katalon BDD Cucumber Tests](https://github.com/katalon-studio-samples/katalon-bdd-cucumber-tests).

 ## Set up Cucumber Hooks

 ### Create Cucumber Feature file
-To apply hooks in Cucumber BDD test, first you need to create a Cucumber Feature file and its corresponding Step definitions.
+To apply hooks in Cucumber BDD test, first you need to create a Cucumber Feature file and its corresponding step definitions.

 1. To create a Cucumber Feature file, go to **File > New > BDD Feature File**.